PipelineDeals/engineering_docs/expeditor.md

 There's a deploy happening at 11am.
 Is master prepared?
 Are you prepared?
 Here are some guidelines to get set up:

 * Check GitHub for [open bug PRs][GH bug PRs].
   * Perform code review.
-When approved, mark as such via Hubot. (hubot room: `hubot pr qa accept PRNUMGOESHERE`)
+When approved, mark as such via Hubot.
+    * hubot room: `hubot pr qa accept PRNUMGOESHERE`
-  * When the PR has been approved by both QA and BO, merge it to master. (hubot room: `hubot pr merge PRNUMGOESHERE`)
+  * When the PR has been approved by both QA and BO, merge it to master.
+    * hubot room: `hubot pr merge PRNUMGOESHERE`
-* Martin/Scott will manage the deploy at 11am.
+* A deploy should happen around 11am.
+You should probably handle that.
   * You can see what has been merged by checking out the [latest release][] and clicking the "## commits to master" link.
-  * If there are migrations to run, please coordinate with the deployer to make sure they're run properly.
+  * If there are migrations to run, please coordinate with the deployer (if that isn't you) to make sure they're run properly.

 ### Is it Thursday, though?